23. Holly Boyce on Cancer, Kids and Victorious Healing

 They determined it was a mass, not a cyst, and she met with a surgeon to have it removed.
 They decided to biopsy it and take it out at the same time.
 It was Dec 23 2009 when she went in for surgery and everybody had predicted it was not cancer.

-She went in with humour and asked to wake up with a DD Breast and size 0 waist!!
+She went in with humor and asked to wake up with a DD Breast and size 0 waist!!
 She didn’t wake up with any of these things, but she was given a cancer diagnosis.

 Hear Holly’s inspiring story here, about how she overcame cancer while raising two young children.